Buying

 3. Supplier Relationship Management

-Strong supplier relationships deliver long-term value through reliability, better pricing, and collaboration.
-Leading organizations view suppliers as partners rather than vendors, promoting open communication, transparency, and innovation.
-Effective supplier management also creates flexibility when navigating market changes.
+Strong supplier relationship management delivers long-term value through reliability, better pricing, and collaboration.
+Leading organizations view suppliers as partners rather than vendors - promoting open communication, transparency, and innovation.

 Why it matters: